olifre/lifelines/_posts/2021-02-02-Peace-Lovers-Pain.md

 punching without aim, trying to fill a void within us.
 A void that may in turn be loss, boredom, lack of being appreciated, or a burning fire of revenge or jealousy, consuming us from within.

-There is so much more left out in this endless list of dreadful and painful emotions — the causes are endless.
+There is so much more left out in this endless list of dreadful and painful emotions — the causes are unlimited.

 ---